Senate probe says Goldman, other banks exploited commodity markets

 While the detailed report was critical of how banks purchased and exploited huge commodity stockpiles, it did not offer any damning new details on their activities.

-Goldman Sachs Group Inc (GS.N), Morgan Stanley (MS.N) and J.P.
-Morgan (JPM.N) built huge inventories of aluminium, oil, jet fuel and other commodities, the report said, and failed to properly insulate themselves from large, potential losses stemming from the stockpiles.
+Goldman Sachs Group Inc, Morgan Stanley and J.P.
+Morgan built huge inventories of aluminum, oil, jet fuel and other commodities, the report said, and failed to properly insulate themselves from large, potential losses stemming from the stockpiles.

 "We found substantial evidence that these activities expose major banks to catastrophic risks ... that could result in losses that exceed bank capital reserves and insurance coverage and thereby threaten the stability of the financial system," committee Chair Carl Levin, a Michigan Democrat, said at a news briefing.